arbor-sim/arbor/doc/tutorial/network_ring.rst

 In addition to having the timestamps of spikes, we want to extract the voltage as a function of time.

 Step **(14)** sets the probes (step **10**) to measure at a certain schedule.
-This is sometimes described as attaching a :term:`sampler` to a :term:`probe`. :py:func:`arbor.simulation.sample` expects a :term:`probe id` and the desired schedule (here: a recording frequency of 10 kHz, or a ``dt`` of 0.1 ms).
-Note that the probe id is a separate index from those of
+This is sometimes described as attaching a :term:`sampler` to a :term:`probe`. :py:func:`arbor.simulation.sample` expects a :term:`probeset id` and the desired schedule (here: a recording frequency of 10 kHz, or a ``dt`` of 0.1 ms).
+Note that the probeset id is a separate index from those of
-:term:`connection` endpoints; probe ids correspond to the index of the list produced by :py:func:`arbor.recipe.probes` on cell ``gid``.
+:term:`connection` endpoints; probeset ids correspond to the index of the list produced by :py:func:`arbor.recipe.probes` on cell ``gid``.

 :py:func:`arbor.simulation.sample` returns a handle to the :term:`samples <sample>` that will be recorded.
 We store